digicert/digilog/README.md

 digilog
 ========

-Small wrapper around the built in Go "fmt" class to add logging levels.
+Simple Go event logger that mimics the built in Go Logger.
+Events can be recorded with prepopulated tags and metadata, or formatted at the time they are written.
+This package is meant to be extremely basic but offer some handy functionality for event logging, particularly for consumption by Splunk.

 ## Import